Apex Legends Season 1 update – Battle Pass release date, Apex Legends roadmap, new characters and weapons

 Apex Legends Season 1 update - Battle Pass release date, Apex Legends roadmap, new characters and weapons

-Despite Apex Legends’ tremendously successful first month, the devs over at Respawn aren’t sitting idle; the release of Season 1 of Apex Legends will very soon be upon us, bringing with it a host of exciting changes and new features, from the new and eagerly awaited Apex Legends Battle Pass to new characters, weapons, and loot.
-Our Apex Legends Season 1 guide will walk you through everything we know about what’s coming with the arrival of Season 1, as well as when to expect it all.
+Apex Legends has had an incredibly successful first month, but the devs over at Respawn aren’t sitting idle, with the release of Apex Legends Season 1 hitting us very soon.
+The new season promises a host of exciting changes and new features, from the eagerly awaited Apex Legends Battle Pass to new characters, weapons, loot, and balance changes.
+Our Apex Legends Season 1 guide will walk you through everything we know about the Season 1 release date, as well as what it shall bring to the Apex Legends stage.

 Apex Legends Season 1 details – release date, Battle Pass info, roadmap

-The thing that everyone has been waiting for, of course, is the release of Apex Legends Season 1, which was promised to us by the devs shortly after the game’s release.
+The release of Apex Legends Season 1 is what everyone has been not-so-patiently awaiting, promised to us as it was by the devs shortly after the game’s release.
 Over the past weeks we’ve been drip-fed information on Reddit and Twitter regarding its upcoming release and all the changes it shall bring, so let’s get right into everything we know.
 Click on any of the links below to be brought to a specific section.

 |Season 1 & Battle Pass release date